 The Cheltenham Festival dominates National Hunt racing like no other single event in any sport.
 Football has the World Cup and domestic leagues, there are four major championships in golf and four Grand Slam tournaments in tennis.
 However, all roads lead to Cheltenham for jumps horses trained in the UK and Ireland and the dates in 2022 are Tuesday 15th to Friday 18th of March.

 There is an overview of all four days including the best ante post bets for the major championship races.
-Popular bets and special offers get a mention but it’s mainly about your Cheltenham favourites.
+We’ll take a look at popular bets but it’s mainly about your Cheltenham favourites.

 Cheltenham Favourites 2022

 The four days of the jumps meeting that matter most throw up banker short-priced favourites and outsiders who could cause upsets.
 Our objective is to pinpoint the Cheltenham runners to back each day by examining the trends and identifying the horses with the best form and attributes.

 Here are the Cheltenham bookmakers’ favourites for the major races on Day 1 to day 4.
 You can consider these runners but also take into account the trainers and jockeys.
 Some of these individuals know how to deliver Cheltenham winners when they are involved with the favourites.

 Cheltenham Favourites Tuesday: Day 1